API Key Authentication¶

 API Key Authentication in Choreo Connect is a simple authentication scheme that accepts a valid self-contained JWT token issued for accessing APIs.
 Since self-contained tokens can have all authorization information, the token processing time is fast and more efficient.
 The common practice is to have a short expiration time for self-contained access tokens.

-Pick a method below to enable API Key Authentication depending on the Choreo Connect mode you have selected:
+Select one of the methods given below to enable API Key Authentication for an API depending on the Choreo Connect mode you are using.

 Mode | Method |